seanrreid/ccs_curriculim_hub/docs/pt_cohorts/cohort01/final-project/App_Comparison.md

 ## Final Project vs Class Project

-Here is a comparison between the CrudCo ShrinkRay app and an example final app.
+Here is a comparison between the ShrinkRay and an example final app.

 ### Backend

-| CrudCo ShrinkRay                       | Your Project
+|  ShrinkRay                             | Your Project
 | -----------------------------------    | ------------------------------------
 | Fast API                               | FastAPI
 |   ---                                  |   ---